k0rventen/apple-health-grafana/README.md

 Then simply run :

 ```
+# download or upgrade the images (especially if you've already used the project)
+docker-compose pull

 # start grafana and influx in the background
 docker-compose up -d grafana influx

 # start our ingester
 docker-compose up ingester
 ```